chihungtzeng/blog/source/_posts/classic-leetcode-problems.md

 - 719 Find K-th Smallest Pair Distance
   Use binary search to reduce the O(n^2) search space to O(n*log n).

+- 1192 Critical Connections in a Network
+  Application of DFS' back edges

 - 1231 Divide Chocolate
   Advanced binary search

+- 1312 Minimum Insertion Steps to Make a String Palindrome Learn how to reduce DP space complexity from O(n^2) to O(n)

 - 1334 Find the City With the Smallest Number of Neighbors at a Threshold Distance Minimum distance with constraints.